dotnet/linker/docs/design/trimmed-assemblies.md

 ### `ManagedAssemblyToLink`
 The `PrepareForILLink` has a dependency that creates the ItemGroup `ManagedAssemblyToLink`, which represents the set of assemblies that will be passed to the linker.
 Custom targets may modify `IsTrimmable` and `TrimMode` metadata on these assemblies before `PrepareForILLink`, which will set the assembly action based on this metadata, or they may modify the metadata after `PrepareForILLink` has run.

-It will be illegal to change the items in `ManagedAssemblyToLink`, since this represents the set that needs to be filtered and replaced in the publish output.
+It is not possible to change the items in `ManagedAssemblyToLink`, since this represents the set that needs to be filtered and replaced in the publish output.
 To change which assemblies are passed to the linker, a different extension point should be used to set `PostProcessAssemblies` metadata.

 ### Examples